How does the search work?

 What are scaffolds?

 Scaffolds are a way to simplify the model input process.
-Every collection has a scaffold, and you can customize it to specify which fields should be hidden, pre-entered, and required.
+Every meta-analysis has a scaffold, and you can customize it to specify which fields should be hidden, pre-entered, and required.
 Then you can send it out to others to collect information.

 What are distributions?